learn-co-curriculum/hs-git-code-along-lab/README.md

 `git branch`

-* It should tell you you are on the `age` branch.
+* It should tell you you are on the age branch.

-* Now let's make some changes to git_practice.rb.
-Add a feature that takes in your user's age and tells them how old they are in dog years.
+* Now add a feature in git_practice.rb that takes in your user's age and tells them how old they are in dog years.
 (Not sure how to calculate dog years?
 Ask your neighbor.)
-Now check the status of your file.

-* Then add and commit these changes.
+* Check the status of your file.
+Then add and commit these changes.

 * Now let's go back to the master branch `git checkout master` and open `git_practice.rb`.

 * Your new feature is gone!
 No worries.
-Right now those changes only exist on the `age` branch, but we can pull them into your master branch.
+Right now those changes only exist on the age branch, but we since we are done with that feature for now (And we know it works, right?
+Did you test it?) can merge those changes into the master branch.

-* Since our age additions are complete and looking good, let's merge those changes in to the master branch.
-First move to your master branch (remember that command?).
-Then merge in the numbers branch with this command:
+* First make sure you are on your master branch (remember that command?).
+Then merge in the age branch with this command:

 `git merge age`

-Now you should the code you added asking a user for their name AND their age.
+Now you should all the code that you added asking a user for their name AND their age.
 Do you see both?!
 Fantastic.